Director of Grant Programs

 Location: Rosslyn, VA

 Note: At this time, GFEMS is not sponsoring applicants for work visas and is only able to consider candidates with existing work authorization in the United States.

 ABOUT THE GLOBAL FUND TO END MODERN SLAVERY

-The Global Fund to End Modern Slavery (GFEMS) is a bold public-private partnership that seeks to catalyze and coordinate a coherent global strategy to tend modern slavery.
+The Global Fund to End Modern Slavery (GFEMS) is a bold international fund forging public-private partnerships and catalyzing a coherent global strategy to end modern slavery.
 Our mission is to end modern slavery by making it economically unprofitable.

 GFEMS will make grants across sectors and geographies with a focus on three core funding themes: rule of law, business engagement, and sustaining freedom.
 The Fund’s strategy also includes the development of public-private investments across key industries and innovative approaches to evaluating what works in reducing the prevalence of modern slavery.
 We invite you to read more about the fund’s strategy and early investment priorities at www.gfems.org.

 The Director of Grant Programs will be responsible for overseeing part of GFEMS’ multi-million dollar grant-making and management process.
 This includes working with the Director of Strategy and Programs to develop a robust process for grantee selection and program implementation, as well as management of a $35M+ and growing grant portfolio.
 This role will also serve as the liaison for designated major funders to ensure coordination and collaboration.
 The Director is a strategic, detail-oriented, and effective leader with a deep understanding of human trafficking and the ability to forge strong relationships across the anti-trafficking field.

 Support Director of Strategy & Programs to develop GFEMS’ geography and sector-specific theories of change and identify the corresponding interventions, innovations, partners, and other resources required to execute and validate the theory of change.